How Protecting Your Identity Also Protects Your Credit Score

 At Equifax, any requests we receive through our corrections portal will be investigated within 30 days.
 We'll also let you know if there are any delays and any need for further time to investigate.
 If any corrections are made, Equifax will notify any organisations that have requested a copy of your credit report in the previous three months.

 While repairing your report is possible, dealing with the broader identity theft impacts can be a time-consuming process.
-The Australian Institute of Criminology (AIC) found that victims of identity theft spent an average of 34 hours repairing the damage caused by identity crime.
 It's why being aware of your options and introducing protections early on can be so important.

 Are you ready to be proactive about protecting your identity and credit profile?
 Take steps now to reduce the risk of becoming a victim.
 Learn more about how our Equifax credit and identity protection plans can alert you to identity theft and fraud warning signs.